-Whilst the Management Plan is being reviewed at a time of more limited resources, the AONB Partnership remains committed to offering community involvement and stakeholder engagement in the Review process.
+Whilst the Management Plan has been reviewed at a time of more limited resources, the AONB Partnership remains committed to offering community involvement and stakeholder engagement in the Review process.

-Consultation during the Review process has been carried out both online (via public survey, emails, press releases and social media) and through faceto-face meetings and correspondence with key AONB partners.
-Formal consultation on the draft Revised Plan will also be complemented with drop-in sessions open to the public to come and speak with the AONB Unit regarding the draft Plan.
-Summary reports have been produced and published on the AONB website, documenting comments received during the various stages of consultation during the Review process so far.
+Consultation during the Review process has been carried out both online (via public survey, emails, press releases and social media), face-to-face meetings and correspondence with key AONB partners and formal consultation.
+Summary reports have been produced and published on the AONB website, documenting comments received during the various stages of consultation during the Review process.